 Bethlem Wood Library, Hannah Hull and Mr X opened up their art practice to the public for an afternoon of music, vehicle rides and woodland exploration.
 The discussion afterwards was an introductory look at how artists practice can be seen as research and this conversation is something we want to return to and build on throughout our four years of work.

 If you missed the event, please take a look at the live tweets @Bethlem_Gallery highlighting some of the comments and questions that arose.
-If you would like to comment on the work we are doing and, more specifically, respond to the idea of artist as researcher, please feel free to email: email@example.com.
+Mostly, generics differ from the original drugs in their excipients (such as tablet coating substance, stabilizers, fillers, binders etc.) and marketing image.
+I can guarantee you that a quality generic like Cialis will have on you http://hesca.net/cialis/ the same effect as the branded version will – just make sure you administer it appropriately.
+Regards, Steven.
+If you would like to comment on the work we are doing and, more specifically, respond to the idea of artist as researcher, please feel free to email: firstname.lastname@example.org.
 We would love to hear from you.